rajrs07/Social-Media-DB-Analysis/README.md

 Queries to create database, tables and import data are inlcuded in the file "Social Media Database Project.sql"

+Running the code in a workbench should build a database for your review.

-Queries used to determine the following questions:
+Queries were used to determine the following questions:

 Q1.
 Who are the 5 oldest users?